katfsw/DadJokesAPI/README.md

 # DadJokesAPI
-`/api/jokes` : Endpoint returns a list of Characters in the format
+`/api/jokes` : Endpoint returns a list of Jokes in the format:
 - ID
 - Joke`*`
 - Reply